Murilo-Mattia/Murilo-Mattia/README.EN.md

 **`System Development Student`**

-I'm a 16 years old student from Campinas, currently living in Araraquara, Brazil.
+I'm a 17 years old student from Campinas, currently living in Araraquara, Brazil.
 I'm attending high school at SESI, along with an integrated technical course in Automotive Maintenance at SENAI.
-I'm also studying Systems Development at ETEC and actively participate in my school's robotics team, competing in the Brazilian Robotics Olympiad (OBR).
+I'm graduated in Systems Development at ETEC, got a certification by microsoft on Excel MOS-2019.
+I also participated from the 2026 Brazilian National MOS-2019 competition, and I actively participate in my school's robotics team, competing in the Brazilian Robotics Olympiad (OBR).
 My main goal is to pursue a degree abroad in software Engineering or Computer science, areas I'm passionate about and plan to work in professionally.
 I'm currently seeking internship opportunities in the tech field to gain hands-on experience and deepen my knowledge.

 <p align="left">